Dragoon-Lab/LaitsV3/documentation/sessions.md

 **`solutions`** table stores solution graphs for custom problems.
-This table has columns for session id, a "share" bit (default zero), a "deleted" bit (default zero), a timestamp and the solution graph (XML for Java version and JSON for Javascript version) (text).
+This table has columns for session id, a "share" bit (default zero), a "deleted" bit (default zero), a timestamp and the solution graph (XML for Java version and JSON for JavaScript version) (text).
 The primary key for the table is the session id:  only one copy of the solution persists for a session id.